Kill (Cannibal Corpse album)

 Kill is the tenth studio album by American death metal band Cannibal Corpse, released on March 21, 2006, through Metal Blade Records.
 This release marks the return of guitarist Rob Barrett, who had previously played on The Bleeding and Vile.
 The European version of the album comes with a live DVD filmed in Strasbourg in 2004 called Hammer Smashed Laiterie.
 The album was produced at Mana Recording Studios by Hate Eternal and future Cannibal Corpse guitarist Erik Rutan.
 It is also the first album in which the band tuned down to G♯ standard.

 Music videos were produced for the tracks "Make Them Suffer" and "Death Walking Terror".

 In the week following its release, Kill became the second Cannibal Corpse album to make an appearance on the Billboard 200 chart, debuting at number 170.
 It is considered an essential album in the band's discography.
+The track "Make Them Suffer" has become a fan favorite, and is also considered by Loudwire to be among their greatest songs.

+Background and recording

+Alex Webster spoke of the departure of guitarist Jack Owen and the return of guitarist Rob Barrett: "We knew that we'd be able to make a huge improvement this time around, because Jack's motivation had been on the decline for a long time.
+He had a few ups and downs and he did write a couple of killer songs here and there, but some of the material he was bringing to the table was becoming a lot slower, more straightforward, and quite different from what me and Pat like to do.
+We knew that the new album was going to be faster and more complex than anything we've done over the last couple of records, not so much by the addition of Rob, but by the absence of Jack; and then Rob's style is closer to the stuff that, say, Pat would write, or I would write.
+Paul also contributed a song and that turned out to be quite technical.
+So, you know, all those songs are pretty tough to play, as opposed to what Jack would have done.
+Now, like I said, we liked Jack's stuff, but we weren't concerned by his leaving, because we knew that with how he had been feeling about the band and stuff like that, when he did leave it was actually a relief in some sense.
+I'm not saying that to talk crap about him, because he's a great guy and a great guitar player."